 The Judgment Dogma

 One of the primary dogmas in Christendom that is almost

 universal is that in the "last days" we will come before the mysterious

 judgment of God, where we may not even understand the criteria used.
 At that

 time with our fate determined before all the universe, we will be Heaven or

 Hell bound.
 Given this, it became fashionable and necessary in the thinking

-and literature to accept that the Salvation offered by Jesus meant being
+and literature to accept that the Salvation offered by Yeshua meant being

 delivered from the judgment of sin and being made safe to be actually bound